tylernford/cocina_build/content/news/celebrate-national-taco-on-friday-october-4-2019.md

 video_key = ""

 +++
-Join us on **Friday, October 4, 2019 for National Taco Day!**
+Join us at Cocina 214 on **Friday, October 4, 2019 for National Taco Day!**

 Come Enjoy **_2 Beef Hardshell Tacos for $5!_**

 Our Classic Beef Hardshell Tacos come topped with our fresh coastal slaw, chopped jalapeños, citrus dressing and sliced avocado.
 They are muy delicioso!

 ![](/uploads/2019/10/02/national-taco-day-2019_web.jpg)